VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 Obviously this overly linked system is something that people would need to get used to.
 Until the advent of the WWW we've read information linearly, page by page.
 The web has allowed this tree traversal style of navigation so that any missed topic can be reviewed, but generally this is a system where the tree only builds down, to simpler information, from the current node.
 It seems weird to think about an algebra book where it suddenly references multidimensional calculus, but this is exactly what I'm implying.
 In my education there was uncountable times I had to learn something because 'it will be used later' with no explanation as to how or why.
 Linking back up the tree allows for information traversal in both directions, eliminating this problem.

 ### Presentation of Information Sucks

-{{< tip >}}
-I'll be the first to admit this website isn't the best on this.
-I put <a href='https://opinionatedguide.github.io/design/generative-art/'/>the list of generative design tools</a> in a MarkDown Table for fucks sake.
-I know.
-But, We'll get to that in a bit, in the Creating New Information Sucks section below, and I hope to convince you that isn't necessarily my fault.
-{{< /tip >}}

 This section is about how we view information, the presentation of words on a page, graphs, and information in general.
 To start, I want to look at something a little bit different.